ABHI20-STAT/Differential-Equations-and-Dynamical-Systems/README.md

 - **Interdisciplinary Applications**: Population dynamics, epidemiology, fluid mechanics, quantum chaos.

 ---
-> This repository emphasises how **ODEs and PDEs form the mathematical backbone of dynamical systems**, and how research in **nonlinear dynamics and chaos** leads to fractal geometry and complex behaviour.

 > ⚡ This repository emphasizes **rigor, computation, and modeling**, connecting ODEs and PDEs to dynamical systems and fractals, supported by authoritative textbooks from Robert Devaney and other eminent researchers.